alichtman/deadbolt/README.md

 There are two options you can configure in the file `~/.encrypt-decrypt.plist`.
 This file is automatically created when you run the install script.

 - `deleteEncryptedFileAfterDecryption`
 	* **Default**: `False`.
-Set this to `True` if you'd like to automatically remove the encrypted versions of successfully decrypted files.
+	* Set this to `True` if you'd like to automatically remove the encrypted versions of successfully decrypted files.
 - `encryptedFileExtension`
 	* **Default**: `.encrypted`.
-Change this if you'd like to change the default extension of encrypted files.
-If you decide to change this, note that all encrypted files will not decryt successfully unless their extensions are also modified.
+	* Change this if you'd like to set a non-default extension for encrypted files.
+Note that encrypted files with an extension differing from the extension in the config file will not decrypt successfully.

 ## Technical Details